-Construction work-in-progress / Finished Goods includes cost of land, premium for development rights, construction costs, allocated interest and expenses incidental to the projects undertaken by the company.
+Construction work-in-progress / Finished Goods include construction costs, allocated interest and experies incidental to the projects undertaken by the company.

 Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and estimated costs necessary to make the sale.
-The inventory of construction work-in-progress is not written down below cost if flats /properties are expected to be sold at or above cost.
+The inventory of construction work-in- progress is not written down below cost if flats /properties are expected to be sold at or above cost.